intel/llvm/sycl/doc/design/IfDevice.md

 Alternatively, the IR pass could use metadata from the CFE to identify host vs. device code, rather than repeating the static call tree traversal here.
-These details will be resolved later as part of the 1-pass compiler design.
+These details could be resolved later as part of a 1-pass compiler design.

 Up until this point, it was important to prevent inlining of the functions marked "sycl-call-if-on-host" and "sycl-call-if-on-device".
 Once the IR is